stackbit/jamstackthemes/content/theme/hyde-blog-with-netlify-cms.md

 ssg:
   - Hugo
 cms:
-  - NetlifyCMS
+  - DecapCMS
 archetype:
   - Blog
 description: A boilerplate for creating a blog site with Hyde
 stale: true
 ---

-A boilerplate for creating a blog site with Hyde (a static site generator written in Python) and with [Netlify CMS](https://www.netlifycms.org) for content authoring.
+A boilerplate for creating a blog site with Hyde (a static site generator written in Python) and with [Netlify CMS](https://www.DecapCMS.org) for content authoring.